-Behind every donation is a person who cares deeply about making a difference in the world.
+Behind every donation is someone who cares deeply about making a difference in the world.
 Fundraisers have the unique opportunity to connect these passionate individuals with amazing causes that align with their values.
-Whether it’s supporting research for life-saving treatments or providing access to education for underserved communities, donors want to know that their generosity is making a tangible impact.
+Whether supporting research for life-saving treatments or providing education for underserved communities, donors want to know that their generosity is making a tangible impact.
 As a fundraiser, your job is not just about securing donations but also about building relationships with donors that foster long-term support and loyalty.
 By understanding what motivates donors to give and creating a personalized retention strategy, you can turn one-time contributors into lifelong advocates for your cause.

 But some days, fundraising feels like nothing but guesswork.

-- How do you know whether your long-term acquisition and retention strategies are working?
+• How do you know whether your long-term acquisition and retention strategies are working?

-- Can you be sure you’re not wasting precious time and resources?
+• Can you be sure you’re not wasting precious time and resources?

 Amid the questions and challenges facing fundraisers today, getting and keeping donors is more critical than ever.
 Investing in acquisition and retention is crucial to your organization, but these programs can leave you with more questions than answers if you don’t back them with data-driven strategies.